Chewing Gum Repairs: Creative DIY Fix for Broken Items, Statues, and More

 I used it on a wood frame that had a large chip in it a few years ago.
 I chewed a stick of gum and when it lost its flavor, I smoothed it into the crack.
 Then I painted it over with acrylic paint, adjusting the color with each layer to get a perfect match.
 The final step was to seal it.

 Last year I repaired an ornamental resin lid that had a sizable hole in it.
 That one took several sticks of gum and several different colors of acrylic paint.
 I had to carefully mold it into a shape that matched the lid.
-Again, I used several coats of paint, but since it had a relatively matte finish, I didn’t seal it
+Again, I used several coats of paint, but since it had a relatively matte finish, I didn’t seal it.

 DISCLAIMER: The experts say that chewing gum won’t last, that it will dry and pull away from the edges you fill.
 However, it has lasted over two years on my frame with no sign of pulling away.
 Maybe that’s because I painted it several times and then sealed it.
 However, the resin lid, which was never sealed, does show some signs of drying and shrinking, as does the angel’s hand.

-My Latest Chewing Gun Repair
+My Latest Chewing Gum Repair

 Comments